Yanaput/EGCI301-Final-project-PED/README.md

 # PS.

-This project lack a lot of basic features, such start/exit buttons, game options and etc., due to course objective and time constraint(we have around a month to build this project from scratch including modelling).
+This project lack a lot of basic features, such start/exit buttons, game options and etc., due to course objective and time constraint(we have around a month to build this project from scratch including modelling majority of models).